Common Name: Asian bittersweet, Oriental bittersweet

 Scientific name: Celastrus orbiculatus

-Look-alikes: Oriental bittersweet is very similar looking to the native and closely related American bittersweet (C. scandens).
-At maturity, the flowers and fruit all along the stem helps distinguish Oriental bittersweet from American bittersweet which only forms flowers and fruit at the end of each stem.
+Look-alikes: Asian bittersweet is very similar looking to the native and closely related American bittersweet (C. scandens).
+At maturity, the flowers and fruit all along the stem helps distinguish Asian bittersweet from American bittersweet which only forms flowers and fruit at the end of each stem.
 Yellow fruit capsules also help distinguish it from American bittersweet, which has orange fruit capsules.
 Telling the two species apart prior to maturation is very challenging.
-According to Sarver et al. (2008), the emerging leaves of Oriental bittersweet are folded in half along the midrib, while the emerging leaves of the native species curl inward toward the midrib.
+According to Sarver et al. (2008), the emerging leaves of the invasive species are folded in half along the midrib, while the emerging leaves of the native species curl inward toward the midrib.
 The two species can hybridize, making identification even harder.

-Oriental bittersweet has been observed throughout the U.S. and Canadian portions of the Great Lakes Basin.
+Asian bittersweet has been observed throughout the U.S. and Canadian portions of the Great Lakes Basin.
 It is reported in every U.S. state east of the Mississippi River with the exception of Florida and is common in the Midwest, New England, and the Mid-Atlantic.
-USDA reports Oriental bittersweet as being hardy to a minimum temperature of -38oF (Zone 3a).
-Particularly dense populations of Oriental bittersweet can be expected in areas where the species has been or still is popular as an ornamental landscape plant.
+USDA reports Asian bittersweet as being hardy to a minimum temperature of -38oF (Zone 3a).
+Particularly dense populations of Asian bittersweet can be expected in areas where the species has been or still is popular as an ornamental landscape plant.

 Additional invasive species distribution data for specific Great Lakes jurisdictions are available via: